Updated May 2025. Originally published June 2024.

 10) On-Premise to Cloud Migration

 How much effort will it take to move your data infrastructure to the cloud?
 Moving an on-site network to the cloud offers several benefits to enterprises, including increased access, permissions management, and much more.
+At IronEdge, part of modern infrastructure planning involves helping organizations prepare with AI-driven tools and automation workflows that depend on secure, cloud-ready architecture.

 5 Things To Address Before Deploying

-1) Will the cost benefit hold in the long run?
+1) Will the cost-benefit hold in the long run?

 2) Is your new infrastructure scalable?

-3) Have you considered how you’ll adapt to future innovations?
+3) Have you considered how youโll adapt to future innovations?

 4) Are you prepared for unexpected events like a network outage or data breach?